Zero-Shot Distracted Driver Detection via Vision Language Models with Double Decoupling: Discussion

+DAD requires a driver-specific mean embedding, which can be estimated from unlabeled frames during the initialization period.
+Since no behavior labels are required, this calibration can be performed automatically.
+However, the required number of frames, robustness to appearance changes, and online updating are still to be determined.

 Although our method significantly improves zero-shot performance, relying solely on camera images to issue driver warnings can still be risky given the current level of reliability.
-False alarms may distract drivers or lead to alarm fatigue, and missed detections may fail to prevent dangerous behavior.
-Both failure modes have direct safety implications.
 Therefore, in practical deployments, the output of our proposed method should be treated as one component of a broader decision system, combined with additional contextual signals, such as vehicle speed, acceleration, and steering behavior.